makidoll/google-play-music-discord-rpc/README.md

 - Open `INSTALL.bat`
 - Open `RUN.bat`

-- You can use `pm2` to make it run in the background or make a shortcut to the `RUN.bat` file.
+You can then use `pm2` to make it run in the background or make a shortcut to the `RUN.bat` file.

 ## Config
 Config has already been set with my settings.
 If you want to change the ID's though, they are located in `config.js`